 Popular Keywords

-MIPI Soundwire
+MIPI SoundWire

-Soundwire, a hardware interface and transport protocol crafted by MIPI, serves as a versatile solution for seamless communication in audio systems.
+SoundWire, a hardware interface and transport protocol crafted by MIPI, serves as a versatile solution for seamless communication in audio systems.
 Engineered for efficiency, it boasts a straightforward design, low-power consumption, and minimal latency.
-Operating on a dual-lead (clock and data) bus, Soundwire facilitates the transfer of multiple audio streams, accommodating devices like amplifiers and microphones.
+Operating on a dual-lead (clock and data) bus, SoundWire facilitates the transfer of multiple audio streams, accommodating devices like amplifiers and microphones.
 Beyond its audio capabilities, it also supports embedded control commands.
-With a maximum clock rate of 12.288MHz, Soundwire ensures a reliable and expandable platform for diverse audio applications.
+With a maximum clock rate of 12.288MHz, SoundWire ensures a reliable and expandable platform for diverse audio applications.

-Settings
+Decode Settings

 CLK: Clock signal